 Yes!
 Please visit our APP Technology page for more information about our smart thermostat incentives.

-Visit our APP Technology page to find out more about how home energy management technology can help you feel comfortable and reduce your energy costs - you can even get an incentive of $50 for signing up!
+Visit our APP Technology page to find out more about how home energy management technology can help you feel comfortable and reduce your energy costs.

 Your monthly report compares the cost of the electricity you used under the Time-of-Use cost structure to what you would have paid under the APP-Dynamic structure.
 Using this consumption and price data, you can manage your electricity consumption and this can ultimately lead to savings.